-If you are in the process of a buying property in Spain, please note that buying property in Spain can entail significant costs – not least government taxes – not only in the purchase but also in the event of the eventual resale.
+If you are in the process of a buying property in Spain, please note that purchasing property in Spain can entail significant costs – not least government taxes – not only in the purchase but also in the event of the eventual resale.
 Better to go in with your eyes open, as they say!
 This summary also explains your annual tax filing obligations.

 Transfer Tax.– The purchase of a property in Spain is subject to a Transfer Tax which is payable by the purchaser.
 The tax rate varies depending on the region of Spain and it is usually between 7-10%.
 As an example, the tax rates applicable in Andalucía are as follows: